 In engineering work the pound per square inch is still widely used; standard atmospheric pressure is 14.7 psi.
 For the definition of the standard atmosphere, see here.

-This figure is obtained by solving Newton's law f = ma for m, using the acceleration of gravity for a:
+The surface pressure of 1034 g cm–2 is obtained by solving Newton's law f = ma for m, using the acceleration of gravity for a:

 Answer: because every other part of your body (including within your lungs and insides) also experiences the same pressure, so there is no net force (other than gravity) acting on you.